-Borrowing").
-3. If Funds that experience a cash shortfall were to use Bank Borrowing, they would pay interest at a rate that is likely to be higher than the rate that could be earned by non-borrowing Funds on investments in repurchase agreements and other short-term money market instruments of the same maturity as the Bank Borrowing ("Short-Term Instruments").
-Applicants assert this differential represents the bank's profit for serving as the middleperson between a borrower and lender and is not attributable to any material difference in the credit quality or risk of such transactions.
+3. If Funds that experience a cash shortfall were to draw down on their Bank Borrowing, they would pay interest at a rate that is likely to be higher than the rate that could be earned by non-borrowing Funds on investments in repurchase agreements and other short-term money market instruments of the same maturity as the Bank Borrowing ("Short-Term Instruments").
+Applicants assert the difference between the higher rate paid on Bank Borrowing and what the bank pays to borrow under repurchase agreements or other arrangements represents the bank's profit for serving as the middleperson between a borrower and lender and is not attributable to any material difference in the credit quality or risk of such transactions.

-4. The Funds seek to enter into a master interfund lending agreement with each other that would permit each Fund to lend money directly to and borrow money directly from other Funds for temporary purposes through the InterFund Program (an "Interfund Loan").
-The Money Market Funds typically will not participate as borrowers.
-Applicants state that the requested relief will enable the Funds to access an available source of money and reduce costs incurred by the Funds that need to obtain loans for temporary purposes and permit those Funds that have uninvested cash available: (i) to earn a return on the money that they might not otherwise be able to invest; or (ii) to earn a higher rate of interest on investment of their short-term balances.
-Although the proposed InterFund Program would reduce the Funds' need to borrow from banks or through custodian overdrafts, the Funds would be free to establish and/or continue committed lines of credit or other borrowing arrangements with banks.
+4. The Funds seek to enter into master interfund lending agreements with each other (the "InterFund Program") that would permit each Fund whose policies permit it to do so to lend money directly to and borrow money directly from other Funds for temporary purposes through the InterFund Program (an "Interfund Loan").
+The Money Market Funds will not participate as borrowers.
+Applicants state that the requested will relief enable the Funds to access an available source of money and reduce costs incurred by the Funds that need to obtain loans for temporary purposes and permit those Funds that have cash should state the nature of the writer's interest, any facts bearing upon the desirability of a hearing on the matter, the reason for the request, and the issues contested.
+Persons who wish to be notified of a hearing may request notification by writing to the Commission's Secretary.